pschachte/wybe/WYBE.md

 As a special case, the type `_` is treated as an alias for whatever type is defined by the module in which it appears.
 That provides a shorter name for the type being defined, and also allows the type to be renamed simply by renaming the file it is defined in.
-For example, if the following code could be placed in an Wybe source file to define a linked list type with whatever name is deemed suitable.
+For example, the following code could be placed in a Wybe source file to define a linked list type with whatever name is deemed suitable.

 ```